Romaniote Jews: Israel

 Most Romaniotes in Israel live in Tel Aviv.
 There are two Romaniote synagogues in Israel: the Zakynthos Synagogue in Tel Aviv, and the Beit Avraham Ve'ohel Sarah liKehilat Ioanina in Nachlaot, Jerusalem.
 The former Romaniote Yanina Synagogue in the Christian Quarter, Jerusalem is no longer in use.
 In Beit Avraham Ve'ohel Sarah liKehilat Ioanina in Jerusalem, the prayers today follow the Sephardic rite, but they preserve a few piyyutim from the Romaniote rite.

 United States

-Only one Romaniote synagogue (from originally several Romaniote Synagogues in New York) is in operation in the entire Western Hemisphere: Kehila Kedosha Janina, at 280 Broome Street, in the Lower East Side of Manhattan, where it is used by the Romaniote emigrant community.
+Only one Romaniote synagogue (from originally several Romaniote Synagogues in New York) is in operation in the entire Western Hemisphere: Kehila Kedosha Janina, at 280 Broome Street, on the Lower East Side of Manhattan, where it is used by the Romaniote emigrant community.
 It maintains a mailing list of 3,000 Romaniote families, most of them living in the tri-state area.
 It is open for services every Saturday morning as well as all major Jewish holidays.
 The synagogue also houses a museum devoted to Greek Jewry and offers guided tours to visitors on Sundays.
 Like the community in Jerusalem, the prayers today follow the Sephardic rite, but they preserve a few piyyutim from the Romaniote rite.

 Genetics

 DNA research and genealogical works based on the Romaniote communities of Ioannina and Zakynthos are in progress.
+Nearly 4/5th of the autosomal DNA of Ashkenazi Jews is related to that of Romaniote Jews.
+Romaniote Jewish men have been found to belong to various branches of Y-chromosomal haplogroups E1b1b1, G, J, Q, R1a, and R1b.
+In 2024, a team of researchers announced that a modern Romaniote Jewish man from Greece belongs to "a previously undiscovered" branch of the Y-chromosomal haplogroup J-P58 found to be "dating straight back 7,000 years to the Neolithic era."
+Romaniote Jewish mitochondrial DNA haplogroups include HV1b2, U5b, and U6a3.